bioShaun/tc-utils-v1/chip/vcf_processor/DEBUG_OUTPUT_FIX_SUMMARY.md

 - `test_quiet_mode_complete.py`: Tests complete quiet mode functionality
 - `test_final_validation.py`: Comprehensive validation of all modes

+**Real-world validation**: Tested with actual user data (`allele_function.20260926.vcf.gz`) and confirmed:
+- No ProcessingConfig objects in output files
+- Correct genotype conversion (NN for missing genotypes)
+- Proper ALT field handling (empty ALT shows as ".")
+- All output modes work correctly

-All tests pass, confirming the debug output contamination issue is completely resolved.
+The debug output contamination issue is now completely resolved.
+The critical fix was correcting the component initialization parameters - this was the root cause of ProcessingConfig objects appearing in the genotype data.